 Prior to serving at the Cotton Council, Louie served as both legislative staff and campaign staff for a U.S. Representative, where he was responsible for legislation on a wide range of issues including agriculture, transportation, environment, international trade and small business.

 Louie earned a B.A. in Speech Communication from the University of Georgia in Athens, Georgia.
-The son of a farmer whose operation has been in the family since 1830, Louie is part owner in the family's diversified cattle, row crop, and specialty crop farm in Moultrie, Georgia.
+The son of a farmer whose 7th generation operation has been in the family since 1830, Louie is part owner in the family’s diversified cattle, row crop, and timber farm in Moultrie, Georgia.
 In his rare spare time, he also rides, admires and repairs his collection of motorcycles.